The Transformation Of Barbra Streisand

 As a celebrity, Streisand made the news for her relationship with photographers.
 Writer Mike Masnick coined the term the "Streisand Effect" soon after the singer sued an aerial photographer for posting pictures of her California home online, via Techdirt.
 Prior to the lawsuit, "the image had been viewed six times (including twice by Streisand's lawyers), but following the news of the lawsuit, hundreds of thousands of people went to see the photo."
 The phrase became used for someone asking for privacy, only to receive more attention because of it.
 And later in her career, Streisand stirred intrigue thanks to her involvement in a modern-day science marvel.

-Inside the early days of Barbra Streisand
+The early days of Barbra Streisand

 Barbra Streisand was born in New York City in the middle of World War II.
 And sadly, her father, Emanuel, died when she was barely a year old.
 She grew up in Williamsburg, Brooklyn with her older brother Sheldon and mother Diana.
 And Streisand became known around town as the "girl with no father and a good voice," according to The New York Times.
 That's because she was already singing as a five-year-old.
 Some of her talent comes from her mother, who "had a natural operatic voice but never sang professionally."
-The album art on one of Streisand's early works, "My Name is Barbra," shows the young girl, via Genius.
+The album art on one of Streisand's early works, "My Name is Barbra," shows the young girl.

 Her mother remarried, which gave Streisand her half-sister Roslyn Kind.
 But something seemed off for the young Streisand.
 "I didn't really like my life as a child," she said, adding, "I thought, 'This can't be it.'"
 She was right — and went on to become an icon.
 But looking back at her childhood, Streisand felt that growing up without her biological father affected her habits.
 As a collector of fine art, she said of her hobby, "Sometimes I think it's all connected to the loss of a parent."
 She revealed, "you'd do anything to get that mother or father back.
 But you can't."
 Even in interviews, Streisand still is sure to mention her father.
 She explained how as an English teacher, he would visit inmates at an Elmira prison to teach classes.

-Barbra Streisand's life as a student
+Her life as a student

 While going to school in Brooklyn, Barbra Streisand excelled at her schoolwork.
 And she spent some downtime with another future celebrity.
 She went to Erasmus High School at the same time as singer Neil Diamond.
 He told The Daily Mirror about his former classmate, "We were two poor kids.
 We hung out in the front of Erasmus High and smoked cigarettes."